9 Healthy Snacks You Can Prep in 5 Minutes or Less

 Swap snacks from the vending machine for these healthy, energy-filled options.

-Healthy eating, which includes a diet rich in fruits, vegetables, whole grains, lean protein and heart-healthy fats, can help stave off weight gain, protect your heart from disease and promote healthy blood pressure.
-But when you're crunched for time, a trip to the vending machine may seem like the only option to prevent your hunger from turning to "hanger."
+Healthy eating—which includes a diet rich in fruits, vegetables, whole grains, lean protein, and heart-healthy fats—can help you manage your weight, protect your heart from disease, and promote healthy blood pressure.
+But when you're crunched for time, a packaged snack may seem like the only option to prevent your hunger from turning into "hanger."

 People in fast-paced professions may find it especially difficult to grab a nutritious bite to eat on the job.
-Packing a 5-minute snack is the best way to forgo full-fat and sugar-rich eats sold in convenience stores, workplace cafeterias and vending machines—and avoid becoming a hunger monster.
+Packing a 5-minute snack is the best way to forgo full-fat and sugar-rich eats sold in convenience stores, workplace cafeterias, and vending machines.

-Energy-boosting foods like nuts, fruit and soybeans can be prepped in no time and transported in your purse, lunch tote or knapsack.
-The wholesome snack possibilities are seemingly endless, and totally customizable, but here are just nine of our favorites.
+Energy-boosting foods like nuts, fruit, and soybeans can be prepped in practically no time and carried in your purse, lunch tote, or backpack.
+The wholesome snack possibilities are seemingly endless and customizable.
+Here are nine examples to try today.

 A handful of nuts

-Nuts are a portable powerhouse—they’re high in nutrition, readily available and fill you up.
-Nuts have another advantage: they can help lower your LDL cholesterol levels.
-Low-density lipoproteins or "bad" cholesterol can build up in your arteries, increasing the risk of stroke and heart attack.
+Nuts are a portable powerhouse: They’re high in nutrition, readily available, and they leave you feeling satisfied.
+Nuts have another advantage: They can help lower your levels of low-density lipoproteins (aka LDL, or "bad" cholesterol).
+This fatty substance can build up in your arteries, increasing the risk of stroke and heart attack.

-Pack your favorite nuts, like almonds, pistachios or cashews, ahead of the time in small plastic or glass containers or Ziploc bags.
+Pack your favorite nuts (like almonds, pistachios, or cashews) ahead of the time in small plastic or glass containers or resealable bags.
 Be careful to not overdo it, though; nuts are high in calories.
-Keep your portion to about an ounce: 23 almonds, 18 cashews or 49 pistachios.
+Keep your portion to about an ounce.
+That's roughly 23 almonds, 18 cashews, or 49 pistachios.

 In-season fruit

 Fruit is the perfect grab-and-go snack.
-Whole fruits, like apples, bananas and pears, are cholesterol-free, low in calories, loaded with vitamins and nutrients and can be tossed directly into your bag without any prep.
-Fruits are also chock-full of dietary fiber, which can help lower cholesterol and reduce heart disease risk.
+Whole fruits—like apples, bananas, and pears—are cholesterol-free, low in calories, loaded with vitamins and nutrients, and can be tossed directly into your bag without any prep.
+Fruits are also chock-full of dietary fiber, which can help lower cholesterol levels and reduce heart disease risk.

 Creamy cottage cheese

-Cottage cheese: You either love it or hate it.
-This might not be the right snack for everyone's palate, but low-fat cottage cheese topped with fruit slices or cinnamon may be a delicious option for some grumbling tummies.
-A one-cup serving of this low-fat snack, which contains 25 grams of protein, will keep you satiated and full of energy.
+Cottage cheese: You probably either love it or hate it.
+This might not be the right snack for everyone, but low-fat cottage cheese topped with fruit slices or cinnamon could satisfy your cravings.
+A 1-cup serving of this low-fat snack, which contains 25 grams of protein, will keep you satiated and full of energy.

-There's no limit on the number of tasty toppings, but fresh pineapple chunks, strawberry slices and cantaloupe pieces are some sweet options.
+There's no limit on the number of tasty toppings you can try, but fresh pineapple chunks, strawberry slices, and cantaloupe pieces are some sweet options.

 Veggie strips and hummus